-Arcanum Faith United Methodist, located at 101 E. South St. invites you to come and join in a time of celebration of Jesus’ birth at 8 p.m. on Dec.
-24. The Congregation and Pastor Tim Pieper will provide over the service with a Christmas message.
+Faith United Methodist Church located at 101 E. South St. invites you to come and join in a time of celebration of Jesus’ birth at 11 p.m. on in Candlelight with music and nativity on Thursday.
+Pastor Tim Pieper will provide over the service with a Christmas message.

 Pitsburg Church of the Brethren will host Christmas Eve services at 10 p.m. in the Fellowship Hall.
 Pastor Ken Oren welcomes you to join them at 8376 Pitsburg-Arcanum Road.

 Can’t make it to church with small children or elderly relatives?
 Then bring the warmth of the experience to your living room.
 Just dim the lights, let members of the family read the story from scripture, and sing your favorite carols by the glow of candles.
 And finally, the best Christmas Eve tradition I can think of is sitting around with your family and reading the Christmas Story passage from Luke 2.